Clara Barton Biography

 Barton’s employment prospects brightened with the election of Abraham Lincoln to the U.S. presidency in November 1860.
 During the lame-duck period between Lincoln’s victory and his March inauguration, Barton’s allies in Washington successfully secured employment for her as a temporary copyist at the patent office, paying her eight cents for each one hundred words copied.
 Although the new opportunity was less profitable than her previous position with the patent office, Barton made the most of the situation.
 Characteristically, she tackled her assignments with a fervor that ensured she would earn as much as possible.

-Civil War Activities — The Angel of the Battlefield
+Clara Barton During the Civil War — The Angel of the Battlefield

 On April 12, 1861, Southern forces bombarded the U.S. Army garrison occupying Fort Sumter in Charleston Harbor.
 The American Civil War had begun.
 Three days later, President Lincoln countered by requesting all state governors to muster recruits for the formation of a volunteer army to suppress the rebellion.
 The 6th Massachusetts Regiment quickly responded.
 Organized on January 21, 1861, the unit had been drilling in anticipation of war.
 Many of its members included Clara Barton’s former students or men that she otherwise knew.

 On April 19, the men of the 6th Massachusetts were passing through Baltimore by train on their way to report for duty in Washington, D.C.
 As they disembarked to switch trains, an angry crowd of Southern sympathizers began pelting them with rocks.
 As the confrontation escalated, gunfire erupted, producing casualties on both sides.
 By the time the men of the 6th Massachusetts escaped Baltimore, four were dead and many others suffered injuries.
 In addition, marauders had plundered much of their luggage, leaving many of the recruits with nothing but the proverbial shirts on their backs.